cherryisaac/Snake-Game/README.md

 Bugs:
 - Game over screen buttons can appear randomly instead of as prompted
+- "Pause" words can be triggered with pause button after game over screen

 Future features I would like to implement:
 - A high score tracker to keep track of the highest score so far or of the top 5 highest scores made for each mode